Skip to main content

 Testing & contaminants

-Retail meat businesses producing RTE and UCFM need to conduct microbiological testing of finished product to verify good manufacturing practice, ie hygiene and sanitation processes, and compliance with the product safety requirements of the Code.
+Retail meat businesses producing RTE and UCFM need to conduct microbiological testing of finished product to verify good manufacturing practice, that is, hygiene and sanitation processes, and compliance with the product safety requirements of the Food Standards Code.

 Results must be recorded and used to improve food safety practices.